George Tully (American football)

-George Chandler Tully (March 12, 1904 – May 1, 1980) was an American football end who played one season with the Frankford Yellow Jackets of the National Football League.
-Tully played football at Dartmouth College and attended East Orange High School in East Orange, New Jersey.
-He was a Consensus All-American in 1925.
-He was also a member of the Philadelphia Quakers of the American Football League.
+George Chandler Tully (March 12, 1904 – May 1, 1980) was an American football end who played one season with the Frankford Yellow Jackets of the National Football League (NFL).
+Tully played football at Dartmouth College.
+He was a consensus All-American in 1925.
+He was also a member of the Philadelphia Quakers of the American Football League (AFL).

+Early life

+George Chandler Tully was born on March 12, 1904, in Orange, New Jersey.
+He attended East Orange High School in East Orange, New Jersey.

 College career

-Tully played football at Dartmouth College and was a Consensus All-American in 1925.
+Tully played football at Dartmouth College and was a consensus All-American in 1925.
 Dartmouth claims the 1925 national championship as does the Alabama Crimson Tide.
-Tully was one of three Consensus All-Americans that represented Dartmouth in 1925.
+Tully was one of three consensus All-Americans that represented Dartmouth in 1925.
 The other two were Carl Diehl and Andy Oberlander.